Where can you find books in Hale? Use Search It to look up books in our collection.

 Special Collections and University Archives is located on the 5th floor of Hale Library.

 You may be able to access the materials.
 Send an email to check on availability and/or schedule an appointment: firstname.lastname@example.org

 Use Search It to find books owned by K-State Libraries.

 Enter title, author, or keywords in the Search It box on the Libraries home page.

-Click the K-State Libraries only tab on the search results page to only see items owned by K-State.
+Click the K-State Libraries only option on the search results page to only see items owned by K-State.

-If we own the title, Search it will tell you if it is available and where to find it.
+If we own the title, Search it will tell you where it is and how you can find it.

-In both Search It and WorldCat, use broad search terms like the author, title of the work, or genre.
-They do not search the full text of a book, just information about the book.
+Search It and WorldCat do not search the full text of a book, just information about the book.
+Search using broad search terms like the author, title of the work, or genre.

 Every book in the library has a call number, and you'll need the whole number to find one on the shelf.